drksam/ShopMonitor/firmware/README.md

 # ESP32 Multi-Function Node Firmware

-This firmware is designed for ESP32 DevKit V1 boards to create modular IoT nodes for the NooyenUSA Machine Monitoring System, with multiple operating modes and seamless web configuration.
+This firmware is designed for ESP32 DevKit V1 boards to create modular IoT nodes for the ShopMonitoring System, with multiple operating modes and seamless web configuration.

 ## Hardware Requirements